Direction & Choreographic Work

 To support her work, please consider making a tax deductable donation through Fractured Atlas, her fiscal sponsor, here.

-Alongside Gordon, Sarah is co-directing the Maurice Ravel / Techno performance that has been commissioned by the Theatre du Chatelet and l’Enseble les Apaches.
+Alongside Gordon, Sarah co-directed the Maurice Ravel / Electro performance that was been commissioned by the Theatre du Chatelet and l’Enseble les Apaches.
 Conceived of by Artistic Director Julien Masmondet for a 20 person orchestra and the DJ/Producer Tatyana Jane, the performance invites everyone to let music move them.

 Street Art